marcpage/libernet/README.md

 ## Linux issues

 We're using alpine linux docker image to build and test.
+Currently all source files compile and run.
+Below are the issues we've found (compiler warnings and test failures).

 The following modules need to be installed.
 Some may not be needed.
 Once we get tests passing we will thin out the requirements.